esantanamat/google-alert-project/README.md

 # Smart Travel Reminder
-Inspiration
+## Inspiration

-The idea for this project came while preparing to leave for a destination.
-I noticed that Apple Maps provides an estimated departure time, but I wanted something more precise and actionable.
+The idea for this project came while preparing ahead to leave for a destination.
+I noticed that Apple Maps provides an estimated departure time, but I wanted something more precise.
 Instead of relying on rough estimates, I decided to create a full-stack application that allows users to enter when they need to arrive somewhere, where they're going, and where they're coming from — and then receive a real-time reminder (via email) when it's time to leave.
 Note: This feature is available with Google Maps, and Calendar, but the idea was to create a feature that does not require a mobile application.
+I created this project to stay within the AWS Free tier for dev purposes.

 Features
-Simple web form for inputting:
+Simple s3 hosted website with a web form for inputting:

 Destination

 Starting location